bp-ventures/sep30-docs/README.md

 - Sign in to the social account

 - Note for this process there will not be a device key generated - we may do so in the future
+- We do not support SMS or phone number in this version as we have found the costs may outweigh the benefits to send SMS to some developing countries

 ###  Recovery Process
 - basically SHIFT + CTRL + R to clear the browser